gshipley/enterprise_training/AdminTraining.md

 | pre_build | Executed on your CI system if available.
 Otherwise, executed before the build step |
 [Action Hooks][section-mmd-tables-table1]

-OpenShift Enterprise also supports the ability for a user to schedule job to executed based upon the familiar cron functionality of linux.
-Any scripts or jobs added to the minutely, hourly, daily, weekly or monthly directories will be run on a scheduled basis (frequency is as indicated by the name of the directory) using run-parts.
+OpenShift Enterprise also supports the ability for a user to schedule jobs to executed based upon the familiar cron functionality of linux.
+Any scripts or jobs added to the minutely, hourly, daily, weekly or monthly directories will be ran on a scheduled basis (frequency is as indicated by the name of the directory) using run-parts.
 OpenShift supports the following schedule for cron jobs:

 * daily
 * hourly